ShunSakurai/check_forbidden/README.md

 ## History
 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/check_forbidden/releases).

+### Newest version
+- Display the shortcut key when hovering over that UI element

 ### v1.6.8, July 29, 2016
 - Add BOM to the result file to prevent garbled display on Excel